ColdTrick/event_manager/README.md

 - review class functions
 - tools registration list
 - have a "events created by user" page ??
-- no questionair required for registration by non logged in users
 - add support for site categories plugin
 - location search (from text input)